vishalsanjeevuni/vishalsanjeevuni/README.md

 - 👋 Hi, I’m @vishal
-- 👀 I’m interested in ...Data science
+- 👀 I’m interested in Data science
-- 🌱 I’m currently learning ...sql, python, R, Data analysis
+- 🌱 I’m currently learning sql, python, R
-- 💞️ I’m looking to collaborate on ...anywhere
-- 📫 How to reach me ...vishalsanjeevuni@gmail.com
+- 📫 reach me at vishalsanjeevuni@gmail.com

 <!---
 vishalsanjeevuni/vishalsanjeevuni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.